LoafStudio/Simple-Remote-Module/README.md

 READ ME

 This is supposed to only really be used if you want your Replicated Storage not to be spammed with remote events and to make it look cleanier.
-This isn't supposed to replace Remote Events you can find that at Network Libaries, if you do use this then have fun and keep on programming!!!
+This isn't supposed to replace Remote Events you can find that at Network Libaries, if you do use this then have fun and keep on programming!!! -- THIS USES THE OOP STRUCTURE --